Kingo71/HP-Remote-Install/README.md

     -printerName <String>
         Printer name to show in the installed printer list

-    -enableBdi <Boolean>
-        Set to $false if you want to disable the bidirectional printing (set to $false for HP p1606)

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,